AI-augmented ecosystem for Earth Observation data accessibility with Extended reality User Interfaces for Service and data exploitation.

 eBOS is the leading partner of the Work Package dedicated to ‘Requirements Elicitation and Conceptual Framework Specification’.
 In collaboration with the consortium partners, eBOS will assess and extract user requirements and system characteristics related to the pilots.

 eBOS will also contribute to the detailed analysis of the various research areas in each of the fields in which the EO4EU project aims to base its innovation strategy.
 In addition, eBOS will deploy Customer-Facing Services that will focus on the development of the front-end of the EO4EU DataOps Ecosystem, and will offer advanced Graphical user Interfaces at all stages of the data lifecycle.
 The EO4EU DataOps Ecosystem will integrate a plethora of EO data for monitoring and simulating natural and human activity, as well as develop and validate scenarios that would enable more sustainable development and support European environmental policies.
 Therefore, eBOS will define and promote innovative tools, methodologies and approaches aiming to assist a wide spectrum of users, from domain experts and professionals to citizens, to benefit from EO data. eBOS will also set up and integrate the service-oriented architecture of the DataOps Ecosystem, and with the contribution of the project consortium will ensure that the data collected from various data pools will be stored successfully so that users can access them effectively, and that continuous integration will be taking place.

 Finally, eBOS will contribute to the Quality Assurance and Risk Management tasks and dissemination and communication activities towards achieving the project objectives.

-Funded by the European Union under Grant Agreement no.101060784.
+Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.